koii-network/docs/develop/write-a-koii-task/task-development-guide/k2-task-template/k2-task-template.md

 ## Build

-Before deploying a task, you'll need to build it into a single file executable by running `npm webpack`.
+Before deploying a task, you'll need to build it into a single file executable by running `npm run webpack`.

 ## Deploy your bundle